Pianodrome Blog

 Whilst the outer panels are polished to a high sheen the pin block contains an unadorned charm.
 Stamped with the serial number of it’s maker, there is a spinal sweep of holes cascading from left to right.
 Once these holes housed the pins on which the strings of the piano were wound.
 Now they form a complex pattern which, in it’s seeming irregularity, only hints at their original purpose and brings to mind insect burrows or tactile punch card holes.

 The wood is typically a shimmering, sallow beech, areas covered by the harp are a pale yellow, almost a fleshy pink, bruised where screws once dug in.
-The relative peace of this zone is broken by turbulent exposed areas which take on caramel, tawny tones.
+The relative peace of this zone is broken by turbulent exposed areas which take on caramel tones.
 Grey forms ripple through the wood, reflecting something unseen onto its surface.
 A swirl of black eddies around the vortex of those pin holes.
 Closer inspection reveals a calm sea at night, with a lighthouse in the background, all captured in the space of a thumbnail.
 There seems no end to the landscapes found here.

 With this in mind I liberated a fine pin block from a Methven piano this week.
 By hollowing out the middle part I was able to mount it onto the wall above a wood burning stove, creating a distinctive mantelpiece.
-Topping it off with the original top lid I was able to hide any screws used to fix it to the wall, giving the appearance that this substantial piece of wood is floating in air.
-Going forward we want to uncover more hidden uses for pianos which are past their play by date.
+Topping it off with the original piano lid I was able to hide any screws used to fix it to the wall, giving the appearance that this substantial piece of wood is floating in air.

 Please contact Studio Pianodrome if you are interested in owning a unique piece of furniture made from pianos.